-Harford County Public Schools is looking to increase the number of staff to support English learners, including ESOL certified teachers.
-Due to the increase of enrolled EL students and the range of supports needed, certified EL teacher caseloads will be redistributed and realigned to provide enhanced required services.

-The EL department will continue to provide job-embedded and continuous professional development focused on the assets of multilingualism, improving outcomes for ELs, and the EL community within our county.

-The EL department will incorporate the use of EL student portfolios as well as student-led parent conferences in order to bridge the link between home and school.
-These practices will also afford the EL students opportunities to take ownership and pride in their language acquisition journey.

-The EL department will continue to provide EL students with high-quality tutoring during the school day.

-The EL department will formalize the curriculum for ESOL 1 and 2 to be utilized in both the middle schools and high schools.

-The EL department will develop a "new student packet" that can be utilized for students during their first days in a U.S. school.

-The EL department will work with the Office of Technology to continue to enhance our online EL program (database) so that more comprehensive reporting is available for EL reports.

-The EL department, in collaboration with our non-profit partner "LASOS", will continue to offer an extended learning opportunity for the month during the summer for our EL population.
+- Increasing the number of district or school staff to support English learners, including ESOL certified - Increasing training and professional development for all teachers related to the assets of multilingualism and improving academic outcomes for English learners - Increasing access to high-quality school day tutoring and/or extended learning opportunities - Launching dual language immersion programs where enrollment allows

+Current initiatives within HCPS that will continue and be enhanced include:

+- Continue to provide job-embedded and continuous professional development focused on the assets of multilingualism, improving outcomes for ELs, and the EL community within our county including building cultural competency and asset-based decision making. - Formalize the curriculum for ESOL 1 and 2 to be utilized in both the middle schools and high schools. - Continue to provide EL students with high-quality tutoring during the school day. - Work with the Office of Technology to continue to enhance our online EL program database for more comprehensive reporting. - In collaboration with our non-profit partner LASOS, continue to offer an extended learning opportunity for a month during the summer for our EL population, as well as on-going case management. - Continue to monitor EL enrollment and address staffing resources to meet the growing and changing demographics within the schools.

+In response to increased resources for our EL population, plans to address our resources and their distribution include:
-The EL department will work with the transportation department to investigate the feasibility of offering transportation from after school activities for the EL population.

-The EL department will investigate the possibility of providing EL students an option for workrelease activities while utilizing the in-county virtual school.
-EL students would be able to attend school as well as hold a job in order to help provide for themselves and their families.

-The county will consider the splitting of job duties as they relate to the supervisory position of world languages and EL programming.
-As the focus of the EL department has begun to shift and evolve, it is necessary for there to be separation in the responsibilities of the supervisor from that of a world language supervisor.

-Harford County Public Schools is planning to implement a two-way immersion program for the 2024-2025 school year.
-We will be focusing on (2) sites and at least (1) kindergarten class per site.
+- HCPS is looking to increase the number of staff to support English learners, including ESOL certified teachers.
+Due to the increase of enrolled EL students and the range of supports needed, certified EL teacher caseloads will be redistributed and realigned to provide enhanced required services. - Incorporate the use of EL student portfolios as well as student-led parent conferences in order to bridge the link between home and school.
+These practices will also afford the EL students opportunities to take ownership and pride in their language acquisition - Develop a "new student packet" that can be utilized for students during their first days in a U.S. school. - Work with the transportation department to investigate the feasibility of offering transportation from after school activities for the EL population. - Investigate the possibility of providing EL students an option for work-release activities while utilizing the in-county alternative/virtual school.
+EL students would be able to attend school as well as hold a job in order to help provide for themselves and their families. - Advocate for the county to consider the splitting of job duties as they relate to the supervisory position of world languages and EL programming.
+As the focus of the EL department has begun to shift and evolve, it is necessary for there to be separation in the responsibilities of the supervisor from that of a world language supervisor. - HCPS is planning to implement a two-way immersion program for the 2024-2025 school year.
+We will be focusing on two sites and at least one kindergarten class per site.
 We expect to expand this program by grade level each subsequent year.

+The following linked artifacts highlight EL resources, plans, professional development, and sample presentations.

 - Immersion TWI Plan & Map

 - EL Professional Development Plan 2022-2023

 - EL Professional Dev New student success

-- EL Staff Meetings and Professional Development

 - Professional Development for Teachers 6 Sample Presentations

 - EL Equity Walk Through Tool

 - EL Student Presentation

 - ESOL Talking Points Information

-- EL Communication Translation Samples, Invoices, and Services

 - EL Instructional Framework Topics

 - EL Digital Tools for Family Engagement

 - EL Presentation for General Curriculum Committee

-- New EL application Presentation for Accountability
+- HCPS Equity Update Feb 2023